Racing has a long and proud history in Victoria and the racing industry is significant to our state's economy and sporting culture.

-- Racing is a major economic driver for Victoria, generating more than $4.3 billion annually and supporting more than 33,800 full time equivalent jobs across the state.
+- Racing is a major economic driver for Victoria, generating more than $4.7 billion annually and supporting almost 35,000 full time equivalent jobs across the state.

 - Victoria plays host to the annual Spring Racing Carnival, which includes the famous Melbourne Cup.

 The racing industry contributes $4.7 billion to the economy and helps sustain almost 35,000 jobs across Victoria.
 More than 121,000 Victorians are directly involved in the racing industry, with almost half of all racing participants residing in regional Victoria.